-Determination of satisfactory academic progress - Policy about how L&C determines if you are making satisfactory academic progress and what happens if you are not is printed in the current L&C Catalog and Student Handbook, available on the college website, and accessible through the Self Service Financial Aid link in Blackboard.
+Determination of satisfactory academic progress - Policy about how L&C determines if you are making satisfactory academic progress and what happens if you are not is printed in the current L&C Catalog and Student Handbook, available on the college website, and accessible through your Self Service Financial Aid account.
 Satisfactory progress is monitored every semester.